wqking/metapp/doc/interfaces/metaclass.md

 The parameter `variable` is a Variant of any value.
 The returned `MetaItem` can be used to add annotations to the meta data.

 The difference between `accessible` and `variable` is, an `accessible` must implement meta interface `MetaAccessible`, while a `variable` can be any value.
 How to use a `variable` is up to the user.
 The best practice to decide when to use `accessible` or `variable` is, when a Variant will be got/set value via an accessible such as a pointer to a variable, register it as `accessible`.
-If a Variant's value is not going to change such as a constant, register it as `variable`.
+If a Variant's value is not going to change, such as a constant, register it as `variable`.
 Note: I'm not satisfied with the term `variable`.
 I've thought about constant, object, value, item, element, but none is satisfying.

 **Example**